 Texas places a two years statute of limitations (time limit) on wrongful death claims, although certain limited exceptions exist in some cases.
 In most cases, families will want to act quickly so an experienced lawyer can immediately conduct a thorough investigation and identify all negligent parties.

 Was your loved one killed as the result of another party’s negligence in Southeast Texas?
-You will want to contact The Gonzalez Law Group, PLLC as soon as possible.
+You will want to contact The Gonzalez Law Group as soon as possible.
 Call (832) 530-4070 to have our attorneys review your case and discuss all of your legal options during a free initial consultation.

 Harris County Wrongful Death Information Center